kevL/nwn2_ai_2da_editor/ReadMe.txt

 On the left is the spell-tree.
 The ID of each spell should correspond to its SpellID in Spells.2da.

-The editor is subdivided into 7 pages:
+The editor divides HenchSpells.2da into 7 pages:
 SpellInfo
 TargetInfo
 EffectWeight